K-rnivoro/Keymmodore-64/README.md

 # Keymmodore-64
 ## An interfase for converting a Commodore-64 Keyboard to USB, making it compatible with PC/Linux/Android.

 The Keymmodore-64 project is an interfase to convert keyboards and joysticks of Commodore computers in a USB device able to be connected to any Operative System with USB HID (Human Interfase Device) compatibility, like: PC (Windows/Linux), Raspberry Pi, Mac,  and even Android.
-Therefore, the keyboard works like any other keyboard, optionally you can connect old Atari-like joysticks and their inputs would be translated to key strokes too.
+Therefore, the keyboard works like any other keyboard, optionally you can connect old Atari-like joysticks and their inputs would be translated to keystrokes too.

-In order to make a C-64 keyboard productive, Keymmodore-64 includes a lot of useful combinations of keystrokes, using keys as Function keys (like the Commodore key).
+In order to make a C-64 keyboard productive, Keymmodore-64 includes a lot of key combinations, like using the Commodore key as Function Key.
 This way, your C-64 Keyboard includes almost all keys you need for your everyday work.

 Besides the standard "PC Mode" describes above, Keymmodore-64 also includes five modes optimized for all 8 bit Commodore Computers emulators, like [VICE](https://vice-emu.sourceforge.io/) or [BMC64](https://accentual.com/bmc64/).
 Using these modes, you can easily use your C-64 keyboard not even emulating a Commodore-64 or VIC-20, but also a Commodore-128, a Plus/4 (or C-16), and even PET Computers with Graphics or Business keyboards.